jparraporcar/authapi/README.md

 ###### Development pending tasks for /signup

-- [] Adding sanitization of body fields
+- Adding sanitization of body fields
-- [] Sending a confirmation email to the user when this user has succesfully signed up
+- Sending a confirmation email to the user when this user has succesfully signed up

-###### Development pending tasks for /login

--[] Adding OAuth 2.0 authentication flow
--[] Adding a middleware specifically to assess that the incoming request has a valid token included in the _authorization_ header